 Our Focus on Activating & Recruiting Future Teachers

-The collection of strategies on the Recruitment page are designed to help the CSU and other teacher preparation programs attract and invite more students of color to the teaching profession.
+The collection of strategies on the Activate & Recruit page are designed to help the CSU and other teacher preparation programs attract and invite more students of color to the teaching profession.

 Our Focus on Encouraging and Inspiring - Teacher Preparation Strategies

-The resources on the Preparation page are designed to support the preparation of teacher candidates with the perspectives and strategies necessary to recognize, value, and advance the cultural, social, and academic identities of diverse students served by California's schools and to partner with families and communities in supporting and sustaining student success in school.
+The resources on the Encourage and Inspire for Equity and Inclusion page are designed to support the preparation of teacher candidates with the perspectives and strategies necessary to recognize, value, and advance the cultural, social, and academic identities of diverse students served by California's schools and to partner with families and communities in supporting and sustaining student success in school.
 The California Department of Education reports that of the state's 6.2 million K-12 students,